nataliedeee/Dupille_Resume/Resume1.md

 * Create comics and illustrations for various publications, including the Seattle Weekly and Taproot Magazine as well as numerous anthologies, product lines, and self-published work
 * In-depth knowledge of Adobe Creative Suite, specifically Adobe Photoshop and InDesign

+**Visual Arts Instructor** , Centrum, Port Townsend, WA
+Spring 2017, 2018

+* Designed and taught curriculum to classes of 15-25 fifth and sixth grade students to develop knowledge of natural surroundings through hands-on exploration, reflection, and creative activities
+* Oversaw every student's culminating project (hand-bound artist book) through completion
+* Encouraged and demonstrated environmental stewardship and awareness to both students and chaperones, ensured safety and enjoyment of the entire group throughout the duration of the program

 **Event Services Coordinator and Bartender**, Foodz Catering, Seattle, WA
 Sept.
 2017 - Jan 2018